 #DESICRAFTCHAT WITH SHOBA NARAYAN — INTRODUCTION

-I discovered Shoba Narayan a few years ago when I was deciding to return to India after decades in the US.
+I discovered Shoba Narayan a few years ago when I was planning to return to India after decades in the US.
 She had also done this “Return to India” and written a book about it.
 After that, I read her book, The Milk Lady of Bangalore, and reviewed it in 2018.
 I followed her delightful columns in India at Mint and then The Hindustan Times.
 While she was in the US, she wrote for places like TIME, The Atlantic, the NYT, Gourmet, Conde Nast Traveler, and more.
 Her favorite topics have always been culture, identity, travel, relationships, religion, food, and women.

 This latest book is part-history, part-travelogue, part-memoir.
 Narayan traveled to 15 places of worship across India and explored their history, culture, faith, and food.
 But the book is so much more than that.
 It’s also about questions like: the role of religion in our lives today; what rituals mean to us; how our religions or approach to spirituality forms parts of our identities.